PyFstat/PyFstat/joss-paper/paper.md

 - `core` : The basic wrappers to `LALSuite`'s $\mathcal{F}$-statistic algorithm.
 End-users should rarely need to access these directly.
 - `grid_based_searches` : Classes to search over regular parameter-space grids.
-- `mcmc_based_searches` : Classes to cover small parameter-space regions
+- `mcmc_based_searches` : Classes to cover promising parameter-space regions
 <!-- around search targets or promising signal candidates from wider searches ('followup' use case) -->
 through stochastic template placement with the `ptemcee` sampler [@Vousden:2015pte].

-Besides standard CWs from isolated neutron stars, `PyFstat` can also be used for CWs from sources in binary systems (including the additional orbital parameters), for CWs with a discontinuity at a pulsar glitch, and for CW-like long-duration transient signals e.g. from _after_ a pulsar glitch.
+Besides standard CWs from isolated neutron stars, `PyFstat` can also be used to search for CWs from sources in binary systems (including the additional orbital parameters), for CWs with a discontinuity at a pulsar glitch, and for CW-like long-duration transient signals e.g. from _after_ a pulsar glitch.
 Specialized versions of both grid-based and MCMC-based search classes